Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

 **By the end of this sprint:**

-  * Players should see a battle summary with ai generated text after defeating boss
+  * Players should see a battle summary with ai generated text after defeating the boss
-  * Backend should generate unique item descriptions based on boss the user beat
+  * Backend should generate unique item descriptions based on the boss the user beat
-  * Players should be able select which item after a boss fight to keep and turn into card
+  * Players should be able to select which item after a boss fight to keep and turn into card
   * Animations should be smooth.
   * Users should see unique visual effects applied during battle
   * Users should be able to buy the game before being granted access